Mikaela/mikaela.github.io/_drafts/ipv6.md

-IPv6 again is next version of the Internet Protocol and has enough addresses for all your devices and you don't need NAT anymore so you don't have to do port forwards (which didn't help you behing CGN anyway) anymore.
+IPv6 again is next version of the Internet Protocol and has enough addresses for all your devices and you don't need NAT anymore so you don't have to do port forwards (which didn't help you behind CGN anyway) anymore.

 People have weird worries with it and many misunderstandings on privacy concerns.